-2018, 2019, 2020 and 2021 calendar years: There is nothing clearly meeting the location threshold for Oregon Tech's Dental Hygiene location and footprint.
-If the reader is interested, CCC has to follow federal standards and has their Annual Security Reports listed for public inspection.
+2019, 2020, 2021 and 2022 calendar years: There is nothing clearly meeting the threshold for Oregon Tech's Dental Hygiene location and footprint.
+If the reader is interested, CCC must follow federal standards and has their Annual Security Reports listed for public inspection.
 Please search CCC's website for specific crime stats and information.

-2019: There was one (1) stolen vehicle from the CCC campus that was reported to Dental Hygiene administrators.
+2019: There was one (1) stolen vehicle removed from the CCC campus that was reported to Dental Hygiene administrators.